 Aside from Caddo, Bossier and Webster parishes and their judicial districts, the center serves people from the 2nd Judicial District, Bienville, Claiborne and Jackson parishes; the 11th Judicial District, Sabine Parish; the 39th Judicial District, Red River Parish; and the 42nd Judicial District, DeSoto Parish.

 In 2003, during District Attorney J. Schuyler Marvin’s first elected term as the District Attorney for the 26th Judicial District, the concept of the Family Justice Center for Northwest Louisiana grew out of the subcommittee of Faith-Based and Grass-Roots Advisory Committee.
 District Attorney J. Schuyler Marvin established the Faith-based and Grass-Roots Advisory Committee to build coalitions, stretch resources, and find ways to effectively address the revitalization of communities in Northwest Louisiana.

-The inspiration for a Family Justice Center in Northwest Louisiana was two visionaries, Beth Chumley, Executive Director of the Council for the Advancement of Social Services and Education (CASSE), and Mr. Angelo A. Roppolo, a local businessman and entrepreneur who now serves on the District Attorney’s Family Justice Center of Northwest Louisiana’s Executive Committee.
-These two individuals always – if not in union – expressed the need for Northwest Louisiana to establish a Family Justice Center, a shelter, or some means to specifically serve the victims of domestic violence and their families.
+The inspiration for a Family Justice Center in Northwest Louisiana was two visionaries, Beth Chumley, Executive Director of the Council for the Advancement of Social Services and Education (CASSE), and the now deceased, Mr. Angelo A. Roppolo, a local businessman and entrepreneur.
+These two individuals identified the need for Northwest Louisiana to establish a Family Justice Center to specifically serve the victims of domestic violence and their families.

 CASSE Joins The Initiative